Codingpastor/fathertrucker.ca/GITHUB-SETUP.md

 2. **Create a New Repository**
    - Click the "+" icon in the top right corner
    - Select "New repository"
-   - Enter the repository name: `fathertrucker.ca`
+   - Enter the repository name: `thefathertrucker.ca`
    - Add a description: "Father Trucker - Power Serve Ministries Website"
    - Choose "Public" repository
    - Check "Add a README file" if not already created